 For many years it was used as a private house.
 The house was then demolished and the church was recently restored by the Greek Archaeological Service with funds from the European Union.

-Top Tip: Opposite you will find The Well of the Turk which is a popular restaurant to grab some lunch or relax with a drink to the sounds of Middle Eastern music.
+Top Tip: Opposite you will find The Well of the Turk which is one of the popular Chania Old Town restaurants to grab some lunch or relax with a drink to the sounds of Middle Eastern music.

 Church of Agios Nikolaos